tisfeng/Easydict/README_EN.md

 Easydict supports fast lookup for URL scheme: `easydict://xxx`, such as easydict://good.

-If the query content xxx contains special characters, URL encode is needed, such as easydict://good%2Fgirl
+If the query content xxx contains special characters, URL encoding is needed, such as easydict://good%2Fgirl

 ## Use with PopClip